nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### 2.2.
 Add a task: `add`
-Adds a task to the address book.
+Adds a task to the task manager.
 Three different types of tasks, namely events, deadlines and tasks to be done someday, are supported.<br>
 ##### Events
 Format: `add event 'NAME from hh:mm to hh:mm on dd-mm-yy`
 ##### Deadlines